Engee documentation

 Details

-A vector of Reynolds numbers at which the Colburn factor should be determined.
-The block uses this vector to create the Colburn factor lookup table.
-The number of values in this vector must be equal to the dimensionality of the parameter Colburn factor vector to calculate the table reference points.
+The vector of Reynolds numbers for which it is necessary to determine the Colburn factor.
+The block uses this vector to create a Colburn factor lookup table.
+The number of values in this vector must be equal to the dimension of the parameter.
+Colburn factor vector to calculate the reference points of the table.

 Dependencies

-To use this parameter, set the Heat transfer coefficient model parameter to Tabulated data - Colburn factor vs. Reynolds number.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Tabulated data - Colburn factor vs. Reynolds number.

 Default value